Restaurant in Izola, Slovenia

 If your trip is specifically Istrian-focused, the coastal dining comparison is also worth considering.
 Restavracija Hotela Marina in Izola itself covers the Mediterranean Cuisine angle closer to the waterfront, giving you a structural split between coastal and inland, formal and casual, across two meals.

-Reservations: Booking is rated Easy, and there is no evidence of the weeks-in-advance pressure associated with Slovenia's higher-demand Michelin restaurants.
+Reservations: Booking is rated Easy, there is no evidence of the weeks-in-advance pressure associated with Slovenia's higher-demand Michelin restaurants.
 That said, Korte is a small village and Hiša Torkla is likely operating with a limited number of covers, so booking ahead for dinner is advisable rather than showing up without a reservation.
 Budget: €€ positions this well below the €€€€ bracket of most of Slovenia's Michelin-starred and Michelin Plate peers.
 For two people eating a full meal with wine, expect to remain comfortably within a mid-range budget by Slovenian dining standards.
 Getting There: Korte sits above Izola and is most easily reached by car.
 If you are staying in Izola, Koper, or Piran, driving up is the practical choice.
 Factor the village location into your planning, particularly if you intend to drink wine with dinner.
 Dress: No dress code is specified; the village and regional setting suggest smart casual is appropriate without any requirement for formal attire.

-For broader context on eating, drinking, and staying in the area, see our full Izola restaurants guide, our full Izola hotels guide, our full Izola bars guide, our full Izola wineries guide, and our full Izola experiences guide.
+For broader context on eating, drinking, staying in the area, see our full Izola restaurants guide, our full Izola hotels guide, our full Izola bars guide, our full Izola wineries guide, and our full Izola experiences guide.

 See the comparison section below for how Hiša Torkla sits relative to other Michelin-recognised restaurants in the wider Slovenian region.